Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

-With notations as in \Cref{Coroydesfeixe}, let $B_{x}=\pow(x)$.
-The proof above shows that $B_{x}$ is a definable subset of $\pow(x)$, using $x$ as a parameter; moreover, the element $x-1$ is right cancellable (as every nonzero element of $S$).
-Finally, since we are assuming that all nonzero integers in $S$ are invertible, the definable set $A_{x}\coloneqq S^{*}$ satisfies $\varmathbb{Z}^{+}\subseteq A_{x}$.
-The reasoning of the previous paragraph shows that $A_{x}\subseteq D$ and that $x-1$ does not right-divide any element of $D\setminus\{0\}$, so in particular $x-1$ right-divides no nonzero difference between a positive integer and an element of $A_{x}$.
-Applying \Cref{Coroydesfeixe} with $p=x$, we conclude that the set $\log_{x}B_{x}=\varmathbb{Z}^{+}$ is definable in $(S,0,1,+,\cdot,x)$, that is, using $x$ as parameter (via a uniform formula; cf.~\Cref{uniformchar>0}).
+With notation as in \Cref{Oydesfeixe}, let $B_{x}=\pow(x)$.
+The proof above shows that $B_{x}$ is a definable subset of $\pow(x)$, using $x$ as a parameter; moreover, the element $x-1$ is left cancelable (as every nonzero element of $S$).
+As mentioned in the previous paragraph, we have that $A_{x}\subseteq D$ and that $x-1$ does not left-divide any element of $D\smallsetminus\{0\}$, so in particular $x-1$ left-divides no nonzero difference between a positive integer and an element of $A_{x}$, so that all conditions of \Cref{Oydesfeixe} are satisfied.
+As for the further conditions of item \subcref{Oydesfeixe-c}, since we are assuming that all nonzero integers in $S$ are invertible, the definable set $A_{x}=\{0\}\cup S^{*}$ satisfies $\ZZ^{+}\subseteq A_{x}$, and $B_{x}=\pow(x)$ by definition.
+Applying \Cref{Oydesfeixe-c} with $p=x$, we conclude that the set $\log_{x}B_{x}=\ZZ^{+}$ is definable in $(S,0,1,+,\cdot,x)$, that is, using $x$ as a parameter.